IgorSusmelj/pytorch-styleguide/README.md

 You will find three main parts of this doc.
 First, a quick recap of best practices in Python, followed by some tips and recommendations using PyTorch.
 Finally, we share some insights and experiences using other frameworks which helped us generally improve our workflow.

+**Update 20.12.2020**

+- Added a full example training a model on cifar10
+- Add setup guide for using VS Code and the remote extension

 **Update 30.4.2019**
->After so much positive feedback I also added a summary of commonly used building blocks from our projects at [Mirage](https://mirage.id/):
+>After so much positive feedback I also added a summary of commonly used building blocks from our projects at [Lightly](https://lightly.ai/):
 You will find building blocks for (Self-Attention, Perceptual Loss using VGG, Spectral Normalization, Adaptive Instance Normalization, ...)
 <br>[Code Snippets for Losses, Layers and other building blocks](building_blocks.md)